Shares linked to Thai billionaire politician jump on poll results

-BANGKOK (Reuters) - Shares of companies linked to a billionaire politician who campaigned in Thailand’s election on a pledge to legalize marijuana leapt on Monday after partial results suggested his party could be a key part of a coalition government.
+BANGKOK, March 25 (Reuters) - Shares of companies linked to a billionaire politician who campaigned in Thailand’s election on a pledge to legalise marijuana leapt on Monday after partial results suggested his party could be a key part of a coalition government.

 Results from Sunday’s election showed that a pro-military party and an opposition party linked to the army’s nemesis, self-exiled former populist Thaksin Shinawatra, had won the largest share of parliament seats announced so far.